-The core public health measures that underpin reopening of services are:
+The core public health measures that underpin current operation of services are:

 - enhanced hygiene and cleaning practices

-- maximising the use of outdoor spaces and access to fresh air
+- access to fresh air by maximising the use of outdoor spaces and effective ventilation

-- strict adherence to 2 metre physical distancing between adults, including parents at drop-off and pick-up times
+- strict adherence to physical distancing between adults, including parents at drop-off and pick-up times, and

 The aims of this guidance are to:

 Provide clear expectations with regard to practical approaches to a safe provision of school age childcare settings.

 Where this guidance states that providers: